Oka Crisis: Police raid

-On July 11, at 5:15 a.m., police officers arrived to the Mohawk barricade that was blocking the Pines' southern gate.
+On July 11, at 5:15 a.m., police officers arrived to the Kanien’kehá:ka barricade that was blocking the Pines' southern gate.
 Police cars, vans, and rented trucks were parked in front of the roadblock.
 Police personnel took up tactical positions in the trees or crouched in ditches.
 Others proceeded to the barricade.
 At the same time, another police unit known as "Sector Five" approached the northern roadblock.
-A total of around a hundred officers surrounded the Mohawk warriors and their allies, including a tactical intervention squad and riot police.
+A total of around a hundred officers surrounded the Kanien’kehá:ka warriors and their allies, including a tactical intervention squad and riot police.

-The previous day the mayor of Oka, Jean Ouellette, had asked the Sûreté du Québec (SQ) to intervene with the Mohawk protest, citing alleged criminal activity at the barricade.
+The previous day the mayor of Oka, Jean Ouellette, had asked the Sûreté du Québec (SQ) to intervene with the Kanien’kehá:ka protest, citing alleged criminal activity at the barricade.
 While the protesters had expected town officials or municipal workers, they had been promised by an SQ officer that the police would not intervene in this civil injunction.
 While they were reportedly willing to be arrested in the defence of their land, they had hoped to avoid violence.

-The Mohawk women present at the southern barricade purportedly took charge of the interactions with authorities as they recognized the protection of the land as their own duty.
+The Kanien’kehá:ka women present at the southern barricade purportedly took charge of the interactions with authorities as they recognized the protection of the land as their own duty.
 A dozen of them, arms stretched out to signify their being unarmed and having no violent intent, walked towards the police.
 Authorities said they would speak only to a designated leader, while the group of women said that they were all representing the interests of the group and no single leader existed.
-Tensions escalated as the authorities would not discuss matters with the Mohawk women.
+Tensions escalated as the authorities would not discuss matters with the Kanien’kehá:ka women.
 Eventually, the group compromised and asked a male protester to come forward and talk with the officers; which was in vain.
 The SQ deployed their Emergency Response Team (ERT), a police tactical unit, threw tear gas canisters and concussion grenades at the protesters in an attempt to force them to disperse.